 Avalanche Control Areas

-The Lake Louise Ski Area is located in the Canadian Rocky Mountains, and contains large amounts of steep, alpine terrain.
+The Lake Louise Ski Resort is located in the Canadian Rocky Mountains, and contains large amounts of steep, alpine terrain.
 Certain weather events (snowfall, temperature, wind) can create dangerous avalanche conditions in these areas, which may be closed at any time in periods of elevated hazard or when avalanche control work is being performed.
 Entry into closed areas is prohibited, and will result in suspension of lift privileges.

-Ski Area Boundary
+Ski Resort Boundary